Princess Di dresses in new Kensington Palace exhibit

-LONDON A collection of Princess Diana's dresses will go on display at London's Kensington Palace to coincide with the completion of a 12 million pound renovation to her former home.
+LONDON A collection of Princess Diana's dresses will go on display at London's Kensington Palace to coincide with the completion of a 12 million pound ($18.8 million) renovation to her former home.

 The news follows an announcement that Prince William and his brother Prince Harry have decided to use their late mother's apartment for charity events and receptions.
 William's wife Catherine will also use the apartment for charity events.